sed-seyedi/sed-stumpwmrc/README.md

 There is no numbers... tags... or anything to remember.
 Too bad this will never work on mac... everything starts with an i... :)

-So if you are interested in the way my-stumpwmrc work just grab the source code, read thourgh it (it's very short) you will need to alter it a bit... then through it at your stumpwm.
+So if you are interested in the way sed-stumpwmrc works just grab the source code, read thourgh it (it's very short) you will need to alter it a bit... then through it at your stumpwm.

-If you do not know what stumpwm is... it's basically a very hackable window manager.
+If you do not know what stumpwm is... it's basically a very hackable window manager written in Common Lisp.

 '(Be Happy)